MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-2.1.0/migrate-az-1.0.0.md

 ### Windows PowerShell 5.1 and .NET 4.7.2

-Using Az with Windows PowerShell 5.1 requires the installation of .NET 4.7.2.
-However, using Az with PowerShell Core does not require .NET 4.7.2.
+Using Az with PowerShell 5.1 for Windows requires the installation of .NET Framework 4.7.2.
+Using PowerShell Core 6.x or later does not have a .NET Framework dependency.

 ### Temporary removal of User login using PSCredential